michael-paddle/prowler/README.md

     ./prowler -M mono | aws s3 cp - s3://bucket-name/prowler-report.txt
     ```

-1. To perform an assessment based on CIS Profile Definitions you can use level1 or level2 with `-c` flag, more information about this [here, page 8](https://d0.awsstatic.com/whitepapers/compliance/AWS_CIS_Foundations_Benchmark.pdf):

-    ```sh
-    ./prowler -c level1
-    ```

 1. If you want to run Prowler to check multiple AWS accounts in parallel (runs up to 4 simultaneously `-P 4`):

     ```sh